-Our product gross margin was 74% for each of the three and nine months ended October 31, 2023, compared to 72% for each of the three and nine months ended October 31, 2022.
-The improvement was primarily due to (i) higher volume-based discounts for our purchases of third-party cloud infrastructure, and (ii) increased cost efficiency as a result of cloud infrastructure processor improvements.
-While we expect our product gross margin to slightly improve for the fiscal year ending January 31, 2024, a number of factors could hinder any improvement in our product gross margin, including (i) fluctuations in the mix and timing of customers' consumption, which is inherently variable at our customers' discretion, (ii) whether or not a customer contracts with us through our marketplace listings, (iii) our discounting practices, including as a result of changes to the competitive environment, and (iv) the extent of our investments in our operations, including performance improvements that may make our platform or the underlying cloud infrastructure more efficient.
+Our product gross margin was 74% 72% for each of the three and nine months ended October 31, 2023 April 30, 2024, compared to 72% 73% for each of the three and nine months ended October 31, 2022 April 30, 2023.
+The improvement was This slight decline is primarily due attributable to (i) higher volume-based discounts for our purchases newly launched product capabilities and features that have not yet reached economies of third-party cloud infrastructure, and (ii) increased cost efficiency as a result of cloud infrastructure processor improvements.
+While we scale.
+We expect our product gross margin to slightly improve for the fiscal year ending January 31, 2024, fluctuate from period to period due to a number of factors, could hinder any improvement in our product gross margin, including, but not limited to: (i) fluctuations in the mix and timing of customers' consumption, which is inherently variable at our customers' discretion, (ii) whether or not a customer contracts with us through our marketplace listings, public cloud marketplaces, (iii) our pricing model and discounting practices, including as a result of changes to the competitive environment, and (iv) the extent of our investments in our new product capabilities, features, and operations, including such as investments in AI Technology and performance improvements that may make our platform or the underlying cloud infrastructure more efficient, efficient, (v) stock-based compensation, and (vi) amortization of capitalized internal-use software developed costs and acquired intangible assets.

-Cost of professional services and other revenue increased \$4.2 million and \$25.4 million for the three and nine months ended October 31, 2023, compared to the three and nine months ended October 31, 2022, respectively.
-The increase was primarily due to an increase of \$4.8 million and \$24.4 million in personnel-related costs and allocated overhead costs for the three and nine months ended October 31, 2023, respectively, compared to the same periods in the prior year, as a result of increased headcount and overall costs to support the growth in our business, and increased stock-based compensation primarily related to additional equity awards granted to existing and new employees.
-The overall increase in cost of professional services and other revenue was also driven by increased amortization of an acquired developed technology intangible asset as a result of the Mountain business combination completed in February 2023, partially offset by a decrease in costs associated with contracted third-party partners.
+Cost of professional services and other revenue increased \$4.2 million and \$25.4 million \$2.8 million for the three and nine months ended October 31, 2023 April 30, 2024, compared to the three and nine months ended October 31, 2022 April 30, 2023, respectively.
+The increase was primarily due to an increase of \$4.8 million and \$24.4 million in increased personnel-related costs and allocated overhead costs, for the three and nine months ended October 31, 2023, respectively, compared to the same periods in the prior year, as a result of increased headcount and overall costs to support the growth in our business, and increased stock-based compensation primarily related to additional equity awards granted to existing and new employees.
+The overall increase in cost of professional services and other revenue was also driven by increased amortization of an acquired developed technology intangible asset as a result of the Mountain business combination completed in February 2023, partially offset by a decrease in costs associated with contracted third-party partners. business.

-Professional services and other gross margin declined for each of the three and nine months ended October 31, 2023, compared to the same periods in the prior year, primarily due to overall increased costs from scaling our professional services organization, including increased headcount and amortization of an acquired developed technology intangible asset as a result of the Mountain business combination.
-However, we do not believe the year-over-year changes in professional services and other gross margins are meaningful given that our professional services and other revenue represents a small percentage of our revenue.
+Professional services and other gross margin declined was (35%) for each of the three and nine months ended October 31, 2023 April 30, 2024, compared to (49%) for the same periods in the prior year, primarily due to overall increased costs from scaling our professional services organization, including increased headcount and amortization of an acquired developed technology intangible asset as a result of the Mountain business combination.
+However, we three months ended April 30, 2023.
+We do not believe the year-over-year changes in professional services and other gross margins are meaningful given that our professional services and other revenue represents a small percentage of our revenue.

-Sales and Marketing
+[Sales and Marketing](#)